0atman/noboilerplate/scripts/38-autism.md

 ---

 notes:

 # My Experience

-I forgot I had autism utill I was 25!
+I forgot I had autism still I was 25!

 I had moved to a new flat in London and was registering with my new Doctor.
-During our introdutory appointment, he pulled up my file from the NHS central database and talked himself and me through my history, asking a few follow-up and clarification points along the way.
+During our introductory appointment, he pulled up my file from the NHS central database and talked himself and me through my history, asking for a few follow-up and clarification points along the way.

 Towards the end, the doctor said something that stuck with me.
 He said: